Warsaw Old Town Attractions

 - Cathedral Church of the Polish Army

 If the Market Place is Old Town’s most prominent attraction, the Castle Square has to be a close second.
 After all, it encompasses a little bit of all the things that makes the historic quarter so amazing.
 The colourful houses, a piece of the city wall and the same nostalgic feeling - plus a fantastic city castle and the Sigismund's Column.
-Not only is the Castle Square absolutely enchanting, it also connects to the Krakowskie Przedmiescie, marking the start of the Warsaw Royal Route.
+Not only is the Castle Square absolutely enchanting, it 's also connected to Krakowskie Przedmiescie, marking the start of the Warsaw Royal Route.

 In the end, it all comes down to this.
 It’s a pleasure to simply wander aimlessly and take in all the beauty around you.
 After all, Warsaw’s Old Town was never famous for pompous constructions or over-the-top palaces.
 The city’s character lies on its streets, in every beautiful façade, every mysterious alley and every hidden detail, and that is why we love it!